apisearch-io/docs/src/content/ui/autocomplete-ui.md

  - `poweredBy`: by default is set to false.
 If set to true, a default poweredBy template will appear, if you want a custom poweredBy template just pass a template string.
+ - `itemsPerResult`: is the maximum items that could appear on the result set.
+ - `startSearchOn`: is the minimum number of characters to start searching.
  - `datasets`: is an array of every dataset.
    - `type`: is the `uuid.type` of your item.
 So your results will be categorized by its own data type.